 Helm uses a packaging format called Charts.
-A Chart is a collection of files that describes k8s resources.
+A Chart is a collection of files and templates that describes Kubernetes resources.

 Charts can be simple, describing something like a standalone web server (which is what we are going to create), but they can also be more complex, for example, a chart that represents a full web application stack, including web servers, databases, proxies, etc.

 Helm to install pre-defined Charts faster, with less chance of typos or other

 Chart repositories change frequently due to updates and new additions.
 To keep Helm’s local list updated with all these changes, we need to occasionally run the repository update command.

 To update Helm’s local list of Charts, run:

 # first, add the default repository, then update helm repo add stable https://kubernetes-charts.storage.googleapis.com/ helm repo update

 And you should see something similar to:

 Next, we’ll search for the nginx web server Chart.